You know, folks, maybe this Miss USA business is so whatever it is to me, because in the 70s, in the 70s when I lived in Pittsburgh,

 They're back.

-But Rush, but Rush, they were disfiguring and killing women.
+But Rush, but rush, they were disfiguring and killing women.

 No, they weren't.

-That was just a bunch of tort lawyers who arranged a big payoff with a class action suit when it turned out to be an irrelevant factor in uh in the death of some women.
+That was just a bunch of tort lawyers who arranged a big payoff with a class action suit when it turned out to be an irrelevant factor in the death of some women.

 Now they're back.

-Speaking of which, I referenced this story earlier.
+Naturally, speaking of which, I referenced this story earlier.

 And these are natural.